maxhardt/iceberg-workshop/pyspark-iceberg/interoperability.md

-# Testing Interoparability of CDP Iceberg with external Spark
+# Testing Interoparability of CDW Iceberg with CDP-external Spark engine

 - Within Iceberg v1 spec the resulting directory structure and naming convention are slightly different.
 - Read(-only) access from external Spark is possible by specifying the full filepath to the metadata location